Kraken Cryptocurrency Exchange Review and Comparison

-On Kraken, you can purchase Bitcoin, Ethereum, Litecoin, and a range of other cryptocurrencies with fiat currencies, including US dollars, euros, and Japanese yen.
-There’s also the option of margin trading for more experienced users.
+Kraken offers its customers an advanced trading platform that includes spot and margin trading for more experienced users.
 Kraken’s interface offers plenty of options, but it isn’t the most beginner friendly—something to consider if you’re new to cryptocurrency.

-In November 2017, CEO Jesse Powell apologized for the issues plaguing the exchange.
-Kraken was struggling to cope with increasing demand for cryptocurrencies, resulting in users receiving many different error messages and having difficulty using the exchange for its intended purpose.
-In order to better deal with this, the exchange promised a major upgrade for early December 2017.
+In November 2017, Kraken was struggling to cope with increasing demand for cryptocurrencies, resulting in users receiving many different error messages and having difficulty using the exchange for its intended purpose.
+CEO Jesse Powell apologized for these issues.

 Kraken accepts the following fiat currencies: